simon-weber/gmusicapi/docs/source/usage.rst

 Quickstart
 ----------

-If you're not going to be uploading music, use the :py:class:`Mobileclient`.
+If you're not going to be uploading music, you'll likely want to use the :py:class:`Mobileclient`: it supports streaming and library management.
-This requires plaintext auth, so your code might look something like:
+It requires plaintext auth, so your code might look something like:

 .. code-block:: python